isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-01-10-post-Oral Answer by SPS Rahayu Mahzam to PQ on pressing charges against persons with disabilities.md

 ---
-title: Oral Answer by SPS Rahayu Mahzam to PQ on pressing charges against persons with disabilities
+title: Oral Answer by SPS Rahayu Mahzam to PQ on Factors Taken Into Consideration When Deciding Whether To Press Charges Against Persons With Disabilities
 permalink: /news/parliamentary-speeches/press-charges-against-persons-with-disabilities/
 date: 2023-01-10
 layout: post